ApplauseAQI/AH-Android-Int/README.md

 This repository contains a working example of uTest Apphance in a very simple Android app.
 To build this project you have a few choices:

-1. Build using Ant
-2. Build using Maven
-3. Build using Gradle
+1. Build using Gradle
-4. Build manually using your IDE
+2. Build manually using your IDE

 Just follow a few simple steps to get started: